 We will retain records after our business relationship has ended for period of 6 years, after which time your data will be securely deleted.

 Confidentiality and Security

-We limit access to personal information about you to employees who we believe reasonably need to come into contact with that information to provide products or services to you or to do their jobs.
+We limit access to personal information about you to employees who weed to come into contact with that information to provide products or services to you or in order to do their jobs.